-Big Brothers Big Sisters of the Greater Twin Cities (BBBSGTC) respects the confidentiality of program participant and volunteer records and, with the exception of situations listed below, shares information about program participants and volunteers only with BBBSGTC staff members, certified volunteers, and interns.
+Big Brothers Big Sisters Twin Cities (BBBSTC) respects the confidentiality of program participant and volunteer records and, with the exception of situations listed below, shares information about program participants and volunteers only with BBBSTC staff members, certified volunteers, and interns.
 Identifying information will be released to other individuals or non-BBBS organizations only with the parent’s/guardian’s written consent.
-All records are considered the property of BBBSGTC and not the agency workers or program participants or volunteers themselves.
+All records are considered the property of BBBSTC and not the agency workers or program participants or volunteers themselves.

 Confidentiality exceptions include the following: